 And so on, and so on, and so on…

-If you really want to make progress on your career change, you have to make it something you can't wait to get stuck into.
+So, if you really want to make progress on your career change, you have to make it something you can't wait to get stuck into.

 Sometimes, that means doing things that don't feel like they'll make you any progress.
 It means trying things just for the fun of it, or because you're a little curious about what they're like.